Irene Searle - BSc MBACP

-Subsequent on-going sessions are kept non-prescriptive so that you can direct and drive it in the direction you feel is necessary.
-We may be unpicking your life together and trace where certain issues may have arisen and explore how they make you feel together.
+Subsequent on-going sessions are kept non-prescriptive.
+We may be unpicking your life together and trace where certain issues may have arisen and explore how they make you feel.
 Whilst we may be visiting your past, we may also look at how your early relationships have shaped what kind of a person you are in your present.

 Training, qualifications & experience

 *Psychodynamic Diploma in Counselling (BACP Accredited Training Course 187620/10317)